YueLiPicasso/OCanrenTutorial/Main/peano/README.md

   | _                    -> None
 ```
 The `fix_term` then recurses down the structure of lists and tuples to systematically replace uppercase identifiers
-with lowercase identifiers.
+with lowercase identifiers produced by `ctor`.
 An isolated uppercase identifier, after being changed to lowercase, would also be provided with the
 unit value `()` as the argument.
 Other things are not changed.

 In summary, the `ocanren_term'` parser does not touch constructors that are uppercase identifiers, but simply injects